-Your doctor may request a "diagnostic" mammogram instead of a "screening" mammogram because more pictures are taken for a diagnostic mammogram.
-Make sure you are scheduled for the right kind of procedure for your situation.
+You may want to request a "diagnostic" mammogram instead of a "screening" mammogram because more pictures are taken for a diagnostic mammogram.
 Using that language may help the mammogram site to schedule the right kind of procedure for you.
 Make sure your mammographer knows what type of implants you have and how they are placed (for example, on top of the chest muscle or underneath).